Search

 PERVAAZ – Urdu Language classes began in 2013 with 20 students in the Woodlands area community center.
 Classes are now taught in 4 different locations including Spring, Sugarland, Cypress, and Houston.
 Students range from young children aged 5 – 15, all the way to adults.
 While the majority of young students are heritage learners, Arabs and Spanish also make up a small number of our adult classes.
 See our Urdu classes.

 Urdu Summer camp is held every summer for 15 days and is open for k-12 students.
-This Urdu immersion camp is taught by ACTFL qualified teachers as a themed, immersive curriculum which takes the students around Pakistan using media and interactive presentations for an enhanced cultural experience.
+We offer online and in-person classes taught by teachers qualified in the ACTFL (American Council on the Teaching of Foreign Languages) standard of teaching foreign languages.
+The summer camp is themed, immersive curriculum which takes the students around Pakistan using media and interactive presentations for an enhanced cultural experience.

-NAKSH – Art classes are offered to students k-12 and adults.
-“Naksh” means a mark you make on a surface or an impression you may leave upon someone.
-Art always leaves its impression.
-Students are exposed to various artists and styles from all around Pakistan—historical, contemporary and street art.
+Art Classes for k – 12 : Students are exposed to various artists and styles from all around Pakistan—historical, contemporary and street art.
 They’re taught to draw and paint to understand and critique the language of colors, shapes, and forms, and connect with these visual stories from another world.
 Technical skills mastered include mixing and applying colors, using different paint brush sizes correctly, handling canvas with easels, taping canvas with correct technique, stenciling, using art vocabulary, and displaying art.
 Our goal is to bridge the art of one culture to another and leave a lasting impression upon the future generations on this globe.

-Independant Films engage a diverse audience from surrounding communities to produce thought provoking topics covering the changes and challenges of South Asian diaspora and their American born children.
-Learn more about the independant films Roxanne and Soach by Indus Arts Council.
-See our upcoming Rung Film Festival.
+Independent Films engage a diverse audience from surrounding communities to produce thought provoking topics covering the changes and challenges of South Asian diaspora